vilgaxDev/test_kenb-vilgax/README.md

 # Create the database in mysql
 # import the testdb

-# set the credentials  for the database. username and password and chang the application properties. with your credencials
+# set the credentials  for the database. username and password and change the application properties. with your credencials

 # Login Email: ken.vilgax@gmail.com
 # password: 123456